Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 Expanding to new markets before dominating the current one

-When overwhelmed, your brain wants to add resources.
-But overwhelm signals missing systems, not missing people.
+When you feel overwhelmed, your brain wants to add more people.
+In reality, that overwhelm is pointing to missing systems, not missing headcount.

-8 Warning Signs You’re About to Make the $48K Hiring Mistake
+8 Warning Signs You’re Weeks Away From The $48K First-Hire Mistake

 The $48K mistake announces itself 6-12 weeks early.
 If you see 3+ of these, you’re weeks from making it: